-Students that are found to be a risk to health and safety may not be allowed to partake in certain school activities and may be dealt with under the school's Behaviour for Learning Policy if the circumstances require it.
-We expect the students to follow this policy and families to support its application, as this helps maintain good health and safety around the school.
+Students that are found to be a risk to health and safety may not be allowed to partake in certain school activities and may be dealt with under the school's behaviour policy if the circumstances require it.
+We expect students to follow the school Behaviour Policy, as this helps maintain good health and safety around the school.

-The Board of Directors, Headteachers and teaching staff will make pupils and their families aware of these responsibilities through direct instruction and notices.
+The Head Teacher and teaching staff will make pupils aware of these responsibilities through direct instruction and notices.